ofrohn/d3-celestial/readme.md

 ### Usage

+* On your HTML add a div with some id, e.g.: `<div id="celestial-map"></div>`.

+* Optionally add a div with the id "celestial-form" if you are going to use some of the built-in forms: `<div id="celestial-form"></div>`.

+* Include the d3-celestial script, available as `celestial.js` or `celestial.min.js`.

-Include the necessary scripts d3.min.js, d3.geo.projection.min.js and celestial.js from the `lib` subfolder or the first two alternatively from the official d3.js server `http://d3js.org/`, and then simply edit the default options and display the map with `Celestial.display(config)`.
+* Include the necessary d3 scripts: `d3.min.js` and `d3.geo.projection.min.js`.
+Available on the `lib` subfolder in this repository or from the official d3.js server `http://d3js.org/`.

+* On your script display the map with `Celestial.display(config)`.
+Remember to indicate the id of the div where the map will be shown.
+Check and edit the following default configuration file.

 ```js
 var config = {